Maxayn Lewis: Life and career

 After her tenure as an Ikette, she embarked on a blues festival tour with Bobby "Blue" Bland.
-She released two singles under her birth name on Duke Records in 1969.
-Through Bland's bandleader, Ernie Fields Jr., Lewis met her husband musician Andre Lewis.
-She declined the chance to be produced by Donny Hathaway, opting to form a band with Andre.
+She released two singles as Paulette Parker on Duke Records in 1969.
+Through Bland's bandleader, Ernie Fields Jr., she met her musician Andre Lewis, who she would marry.
+She declined the chance to be produced by Donny Hathaway, opting to form a band with her husband.
 Now going by the name Maxayn Lewis, their band was named after her, Maxayn.
 The name Maxayn came from her uncle who called her goddess of the wind when she sang.
 She said: "I'm from Oklahoma so Native culture was always big.
 In the Mayan culture there was a Goddess of the Wind named Maxayn."
 Inspired by Tina Turner, she "wanted to have one name, like Tina, that one-name identity."
 The band Maxayn consisted of her singing lead, Andre Lewis (synthesizers), Marlo Henderson (guitar), and Emry Thomas (drums).
 They issued three albums on Capricorn Records: Maxayn (1972), Mindful (1973, US R&B No. 43), and Bail Out for Fun!
 (1974).
 The band moved to Manticore Records in 1975 and were working on a fourth album when issues with the label caused them to abandon the project.
+Later that year, the band signed to Motown but soon disbanded.

-Andre signed to Motown and released three disco albums under the name Mandré.
-Lewis contributed songwriting to his albums.
+Andre Lewis subsequently released three disco funk albums under the name Mandré—a moniker combining his own name with that of singer Maxayn—with Maxayn Lewis contributing songwriting to his projects.

 Lewis later co-wrote "So Much More" by Ramsey Lewis and "We Belong Together" by Rockie Robbins, both songs reached the Billboard R&B chart.
 Lewis toured as a backing vocalist with Gino Vannelli, Donna Summer, and Rufus.
 She provided background vocals for the soundtrack of the film Grease (1978).
 She also sang backup on albums for Steve Marriott, Sammy Hagar, The Gap Band, Rosanne Cash, Rita Coolidge, B.B.
 King, and Namie Amuro.
 She sang the track "Turn You On" on the soundtrack of the film Peeples (2013).
 Lewis performed most of the singing for Ma Rainey (played by Viola Davis) in the film Ma Rainey's Black Bottom (2020).